 The mountains of Crete, Idi, Lefka Ori, Dikti, Asterousia hold some of the most exciting birds.
-Smaller birds like the blue rock thrush, cirl hunting adn alpine chough are common, and there is a good chance of seeing large and dramatic birds of prey.
-One very rare species of vulture, the Lammergeier (or bearded vulture) is currently on the dramatically endangered list although it is more common in Crete than everywhere in Europe, maybe you will be lucky to see one the island's three remaining birds soaring above the Lasithi or Omalos plateau.
+Smaller birds like the blue rock thrush, cirl hunting, and alpine chough are common, and there is a good chance of seeing large and dramatic birds of prey.
+One very rare species of vulture, the Lammergeier (or bearded vulture) is currently on the dramatically endangered list although it is more common in Crete than everywhere in Europe, maybe you will be lucky to see one of the island's three remaining birds soaring above the Lasithi or Omalos plateau.

 The diversity of habitats and the richness of the environment on Crete for bird-life, results in an impressive species list and many unexpected surprises, especially during Spring and Autumn migrations.
-It is well worth coming on holidays in Crete to see and enjoy these beautiful birds.
+It is well worth coming on holiday in Crete to see and enjoy these beautiful birds.

-Bird watching in Crete attracts many fans, guests every year, so during your next trip in Cree don't forget to bring with you all the necessary supplies - travel cases, binoculars, or other items.
+Bird watching in Crete attracts many fans, guests every year, so during your next trip to Cree don't forget to bring with you all the necessary supplies - travel cases, binoculars, or other items.

 Maybe Chania is the area in Crete with the most beautiful species of birds.

 The Reservoir of Agia is an excellent wetland site, notable for breeding birds and migrants that overwinter here.
-Species such as Bitterns and the threatened Ferruginous Duck could be watch here and of course many more Eleonora’s Falcon, Marsh Harrier, Garganey, Little Crake, Spotted Crake, Baillon’s Crake, Little Bittern, Night Heron, Squacco Heron, Whiskered Tern, Black Tern, White-winged Black Tern, Ruff, Wood Sandpiper, Greenshank, Spotted Flycatcher, Reed Warbler, Sedge Warbler and more.
+Species such as Bitterns and the threatened Ferruginous Duck could be watched here and of course, many more Eleonora’s Falcon, Marsh Harrier, Garganey, Little Crake, Spotted Crake, Baillon’s Crake, Little Bittern, Night Heron, Squacco Heron, Whiskered Tern, Black Tern, White-winged Black Tern, Ruff, Wood Sandpiper, Greenshank, Spotted Flycatcher, Reed Warbler, Sedge Warbler and more.

 Georgioupolis lake just south of the village with birds as herons, terns, waders, migrant passerines, ducks, geese, coots, Black-winged stilt, Kingfisher and Great Reed Warbler.

 Lake Kournas, is the only natural freshwater lake in Crete.
-Species at Lake Kournas include: Black-necked Grebe, several species of ducks, warblers in the surrounding scrub.
+Species at Lake Kournas include Black-necked Grebe, several species of ducks, warblers in the surrounding scrub.

 Akrotiri peninsula, just east of Chania.
 Good sites near Agia Triada and Moni Gouvernetou.
-Souda Bay at the Moronis River Lagoon, is a protected biotope listed as Pera.
+Souda Bay at the Moronis River Lagoon is a protected biotope listed as Pera.
 It is a good wetland area with species including: Egretta garzetta, Ardea cinerea, Egretta alba, Tringa tetanus, Haematophus ostralegus, Kingfishers, Greenshank, Oystercatchers, Cormorants, Dippers, Coots.

 The well known Gramvousa Islet, off Balos Beach is a breeding area for several bird species.

-Frangocastello coastal strip by the Venetian fort is a good for migrants such as Wryneck and Black-eared wheatear.
+Frangocastello coastal strip by the Venetian fort is good for migrants such as Wryneck and Black-eared wheatear.
 The adjacent plain has low scrub, good for spectacled warblers.

-Gavdos Island and Little Gavdos (Gavdopoula Island), off the coast of south Crete are important for shore and migratory birds.
+Gavdos Island and Little Gavdos (Gavdopoula Island), off the coast of south Crete, are important for shore and migratory birds.
 Accessed from south coast port towns such as Chora Sfakion.

 The White Mountains (Lefka Ori) including gorges such as Agia Irini Gorge and Samaria Gorge are a large mountain range with excellent remote and isolated habitats ideal for raptors such as eagles, vultures and buzzards.